MelonRuntime/Water/README.md

 Water is a micro-ORM + QueryBuilder designed to facilitate queries and operations on PostgreSQL databases designed to work in MelonRuntime

+> Info: Compatible only with Melon 1.6.0 or lesser

 <hr>

 ## Installation